Dear friends and neighbors,

 - $365 million for rental assistance to help tenants and landlords impacted by the pandemic.

 - $240 million for more than 12,000 small business assistance grants.

-- $70 million to assist residents who do not qualify for federal or other state assistance.
+- $70 million to assist undocumented immigrants who have been affected by the pandemic but who do not qualify for federal or state assistance.

 - $26 million for food assistance to individuals and households in need.

 - $50 million in grants to help childcare businesses stay open and expand capacity.